I'll Be Reviewing the Situation - in Oliver at the Leeds Playhouse

 Last year, in an effort to learn how to use Logic Pro X I embarked on writing and producing a series of ambient tracks using various voices as my inspiration.
 So there was Richard Burton talking about alcoholism, there was a very swearing Ben Kingsley as Don Logan in Sexy Beast and there was a gloriously shouty Brian Blessed.

 I knew I would do another and so I began to write and produce tracks at the end of last year and the beginning of 2022.
 This time round the voices include Nina Simone being very forthright and honest, John Lydon talking about Saville in about 1978, Bruce Lee being his beautiful Zen self, Quentin Crisp on his extraordinary life and a track made up of the Kilroy Silk intros from his BBC show in the 90s.
 Plus many more.

 As before the album is up on Bandcamp, alongside the first one, and is free to listen to or you can purchase and download it from £8.
 A lot of work went into it and I really hope you enjoy it.

 Lenny Beige YouTube Channel

-Since the Lockdown began, at the end of March, Lenny Beige has been very busy presenting twice weekly shows which started life as a mixture of songs, gags and shout-outs to the viewers.
+During Lockdown, Lenny Beige was very busy presenting twice weekly shows which started life as a mixture of songs, gags and shout-outs to the viewers.
 By week 5 it was decided to make the Tuesday shows an interview-based format with a few songs, with the Friday night shows continuing as they had before.
 They started life being filmed on the phone streaming to Facebook Live and Instagram (when technology would allow) but we upgraded to a Mevo camera which is a dedicated streaming camera that acts like a TV gallery where you can cut from a wide to a close up shot and pan across the frame too.
 The Beige Family very kindly contributed their own money to buy this piece of kit to increase their viewing pleasure